rajkumarvenkatasamy/date-time-dimension/README.md

 ###Execution Options

 - As a first step, configure the application.properties with your desired values
-- For better performance, deploy the jar in the database server and execute it
+- For best performance, deploy the jar in the database server and execute it
 - For the ease of usage, this application gets initialized and populates the Date and Time dimension table on executing the the Spring boot jar